A2-Collaboration/ant/README.md

   * ~~Implement Mk1 unpacker (many things already provided)~~ Done including GZ decompression.
 Scaler buffer decoding still TODO.
   * ~~Implement EPICS reader, and some more slow control variables~~ Done for tagging efficiency at least.

+## Design Philosophy
+# Parallel Processing
+Ant is designed to run single threaded.
+This avoids a lot of programming problems and running it on the computation clusters is simpler and more efficient, since you only need to allocate one thread per job.
+For processing data we recommend to run an
+Ant process on each input file and then merge the results afterwards using Ant-hadd, Ant-chain, or ROOTs hadd tool.

+There is also no builtin option to run over multiple input files in one go.
+This should be handled by external tools like GNU Parallel, or AntSubmit on a cluster (see also "--no_qusb" option), or your shell.

 ## Detector Type Mapping

 | Ant Reconstruct  | Ant Analysis  | Goat |